 Hurricane Katrina is having a gale-force impact on the John Roberts confirmation hearings.

-When the Senate hearings begin this morning, the cable news networks plan to dip in and out after carrying some opening statements.
+When the Senate hearings begin today at noon, the cable news networks plan to dip in and out after carrying some opening statements.
 The far more dramatic pictures of flood-ravaged New Orleans and Biloxi, Miss., will continue to dominate the on-air coverage, and the uproar over the administration's handling of the disaster has greatly eclipsed Roberts in the print media.

 Sean Rushton, executive director of the pro-administration Committee for Justice, says the diminished coverage is "a problem for the liberal groups and senators who want to turn this into a spectacle. . . .
 When the media have other serious things to focus their attention on, they tend to spend less time and less ink on the tit-for-tat, he said/she said elements that frequently accompany a confirmation hearing."